pcingola/SnpEff/src/docs/snpeff/commands.md

 end                       | Marker end (one-based coordinate) strand                    | Strand (positive or negative) type                      | Type of marker (e.g. exon, transcript, etc.) id                        | ID.
-E.g. if it's a Gene, then it may be ENSEBML's gene ID geneName                  | Gene name, if marker is within a gene (exon, transcript, UTR, etc.), empty otherwise (e.g. intergenic) geneId                    | Gene is, if marker is within a gene numberOfTranscripts       | Number of transcripts in the gene canonicalTranscriptLength | CDS length of canonical transcript transcriptId              | Transcript ID, if marker is within a transcript
+E.g. if it's a Gene, then it may be ENSEMBL's gene ID geneName                  | Gene name, if marker is within a gene (exon, transcript, UTR, etc.), empty otherwise (e.g. intergenic) geneId                    | Gene ID, if marker is within a gene numberOfTranscripts       | Number of transcripts in the gene canonicalTranscriptLength | CDS length of canonical transcript transcriptId              | Transcript ID, if marker is within a transcript